hamedafra/Telyrics/README.md

 # Telyrics
 Telegram Lyrics Bot

-Search Lyrics from azlyrics and wikia with spotify link
+Search Lyrics from Musixmatch, azlyrics and wikia with spotify link

 Requires : python3.4+ , telepot and spotipy